secondRZ/swe-interview/topics/cs-details.md

   * **Range**: Add n numbers to a list from a certain number.
   * **Intersect**: Returns a list that are present in both.

+## Unit Testing

+* Purpose:
+  * To ensure that the software is build correctly, and make any bugs that come up easier to find and verify \(by making the test more verbose\).
+  * Help you think of range, corner, and edge cases.
+  * Discover runtime and logic \(wrong output for an input\) errors.
+* Typically, each class is considered a unit.
+A unit test should test each and every operation that the class provides.
+Each project should get its own .Tests project.

 ## OOP

 * Properties and methods default to `private` access.
 Even the constructor has to be made `public`.